 Stan Lee.
 Photo courtesy of TSE_J

-A big part of the expo is the shopping.
-This year, the retailer booths and Artist Alley offered fans of any genre a chance to purchase accessories, comic books, stuffed animals, clothing, stickers, drawings, prints and more.
-The Artist Alley offered a special edge, as each booth was occupied by the artists or creators themselves.
-Each of them had their own interesting style and displayed their handcrafted items for purchase.
+A big part of the expo was the shopping.
+The retailer booths and Artist Alley offered fans across genres a chance to purchase accessories, comic books, stuffed animals, clothing, stickers, drawings, prints, and more.
+The Artist Alley stood out, as each booth was run by the artists themselves, each showcasing their distinctive style and handmade items for sale.

 Pins from the Artist Alley.
 Photo courtesy of TSE_J

-After chatting with a few local clothing companies in the Artist Alley, including 1% TALENT and CARSON-DREW-IT, we discovered that the designs were drawn and printed by the artist themselves.
-The retailer booths sold similar things, but the products were not created by local artists.
-Most of the products in the retailer booths were imported and more expensive than the merchandise in the Artist Alley.
+After chatting with a few local clothing companies in the Artist Alley, including 1% TALENT and CARSON-DREW-IT, it was clear that the designs were drawn and printed by the artists themselves.
+The retailer booths sold similar goods, but much of the merchandise was imported and priced higher than the artist-made pieces.

 Shirts from the retailer booths.
 Photo courtesy of TSE_J

-Last but not least, this year’s exhibitors were fascinating.
+Last but not least, this year’s exhibitors were impressive.
 Standouts included CTV, MARVEL, UBISOFT, PS3, EB GAMES, DISNEY INTERACTIVE STUDIOS, ALLIANCE FILMS and HASBRO.
-Once again, LEGO did not fail to impress.
-The exhibit featured a range of famous icons that were sculpted using thousands of LEGO pieces.
+Once again, LEGO did not fail to impress, featuring a range of iconic characters sculpted from thousands of bricks.

-DISNEY also had a display for the upcoming film, FRANKENWEENIE.
-With multiple display cases filled with puppets and props from each scene, Tim Burton fans had a chance to get up close to the director’s stop-motion creations.
+DISNEY also had a display for the upcoming film Frankenweenie.
+With multiple display cases filled with puppets and props from each scene, fans could get up close to the director’s stop-motion creations.

-Fan Expo Canada has been enchanting attendees for nearly two decades.
-Each year, exhibitors manage to capture the attention of people from all age groups.
-While the first time at the Expo may be overwhelming, due to the large number of people, exhibitors and booths, it is well worth a visit.
+Fan Expo Canada has enchanted attendees for nearly two decades.
+Each year, exhibitors capture the attention of people from all age groups.
+While the first visit may feel overwhelming due to the crowds and the number of booths, the experience proves well worth the trip.
 This year was no exception.
-From Spider-Man enthusiasts to zombie nuts, Fan Expo Canada offered four days of over-the-top fun to truly unite pop culture fanatics from across North America.
+From Spider-Man enthusiasts to zombie fans, Fan Expo Canada offered four days of over-the-top fun that united pop culture fans from across North America.